How to figure out how much to charge for rent.

 Should you hold out for a higher rent?

-What Alaa and his team are looking for is a price point that is as high as possible without putting people off.
+What Monika and her team are looking for is a price point that is as high as possible without putting people off.
 To understand why that’s so important, consider the following numbers.

 Sam and Sue both buy investment apartments in the same complex.
 The rental appraisal tells them that they can ask for weekly rent of between $420 and $440.